theKashey/proxyequal/README.md

 ## Usage
 * Wrap an object with `proxyState`
-* Run some computations using providing proxyObject.
+* Run some computations using providing proxyObject. proxyState returns object with shape
+  * state - a double of provided state, with _tracking_ enabled
+  * affected - list of used keys in a state.
+  * seal - disables tracking
+  * unseal - enabled tracking
+  * replaceState(newState) - replaces top level state, maintaing rest of data.
+  * reset - resets tracked keys

 * `proxy` will collect all referenced or used keys
 * `proxyEqual` will compare all used "endpoint" keys of 2 objects
 * `proxyShallow` will comparent all used __NON__ "endpoint" keys of 2 objects.